A $2$-compact group as a spets: Local-global correspondences for exotic fusion systems

 \subsection{Spetses}

 Using the results of the present paper we give some evidence in support of Conjecture \ref{c:main} using the Brou\'{e}--Malle--Michel theory of spetses \cite{broue1999towards}.
 That is, we treat the topological space $\mathbf{X}:=\DI(4)$ as if it were a connected reductive algebraic group over $\bar{\mathbb{F}}_q$ with Weyl group isomorphic to $G_{24}$, and consider its $2$-local structure.
-A spets has a naturally defined set of unipotent characters determined by the corresponding $\Phi$-cyclotomic Hecke algebra (see \cite{broue1997complex}).
+A spets has a naturally defined set of unipotent characters (see \cite{broue1997complex}).
 We set $\Irr^u(\mathbf{X}(q))$ equal to this set of twenty-two characters, the degrees of which are listed in \cite[Section A.9]{broue2014split}.
+Note, that in general these degrees do not have coefficients in $\mathbb{Q}$ but rather over the finite extension $\mathbb{Q}[\sqrt{-7}]$ of $\mathbb{Q}$.
+In this case, writing $\sigma:=(1-\sqrt{-7})/2$, define where $\bar{\cdot}$ is Galois conjugation in $\mathbb{Q}[\sqrt{-7}]$, and note that $\phi_7$ and $\phi_{14}$ decompose as $\phi_7'\phi_7''$ and $\phi_{14}'\phi_{14}''$ respectively.

 For the remaining `spetsial characters' of $\mathbf{X}(q)$ we take inspiration from Deligne--Lusztig theory or, more precisely, Proposition \ref{p:cabanes}.
 Our starting point is the fact that $C_\F(s) \subseteq \H$ for each non-trivial fully $\F$-centralized element $s \in S$.
 Hence by \cite[Lemma I.1.2]{AschbacherKessarOliver2011} $C_\F(s)=C_\H(s)$ is a saturated fusion system realized by $C_H(s)$.
-Since $\mathbf{X}$ is the \textit{unique} exotic $2$-compact group with $W_\mathbf{X} = G_{24}$, we treat $\mathbf{X}$ as if it were Langlands self-dual, and define a `Lusztig series' $\E(\mathbf{X}(q),s)$ and a set $\Irr(\mathbf{X}(q))$ of irreducible characters exactly as in (\ref{e:fls}).
-This motivates Theorem \ref{t:exowc}, which we now prove:
+Since $G_{24}$ has connection index $1$ (see \cite[App.
+B]{broue2018cyclotomic}) we treat $\mathbf{X}$ as if it were Langlands self-dual and define a `Lusztig series' $\E(\mathbf{X}(q),s)$ and a set $\Irr(\mathbf{X}(q))$ of irreducible characters as in (\ref{e:fls}):